 \section{Introduction}

 Birational classification of complex algebraic varieties is a central research area in algebraic geometry.
-Given an algebraic variety, one can produce a somewhat simpler birational model to it by first taking a resolution of singularities and then running the minimal model program (MMP).
+Given an algebraic variety, one can produce a somewhat simpler birational model of it by first taking a resolution of singularities and then running the minimal model program (MMP).
 We work in dimension $3$ and over the field of complex numbers, where both these theories are settled.
 The result of this procedure is either a Mori fibre space or a minimal model, depending on whether the initial variety was uniruled or not.
-We are interested in explicit classification of Mori fibre spaces, that is to study birational relations among Mori fibre spaces as end points of the MMP.
+We are interested in explicit classification of Mori fibre spaces, that is the study or birational relations among Mori fibre spaces as end points of the MMP.
 A Mori fibre space can be a unique product of the MMP, so-called {\it Birationally Rigid}, can have a few, or infinitely many birational models (see Definition \ref{RigDef} for a precise definition of rigidity).
-For example, a smooth quartic in $\MP^4$ is known to be birationally rigid \cite{Quartic} .
-On the other hand, the projective space $\MP^3$ is birational to any Fano variety $V_{22}$, which are known to have an uncountable moduli \cite{IPFano}.
+For example, a smooth quartic in $\MP^4$ is known to be birationally rigid \cite{Quartic} while a quartic with a single $cA_2$ singular point has precisely $2$ birational models \cite{Corti-Mella}.
+On the other hand, the projective space $\MP^3$ is birational to any Fano variety $V_{22}$, whose moduli contain an uncountable set (see for example \cite{Prokh-Kuz}).